skiritan/aws-identity-round-robin-workshop/docs/delegation/index.md

 > This workshop can be done as a team exercise or individually.
 The instructions are written with the assumption that you are working as part of a team but you could just as easily do the steps below individually.
 If done as part of an AWS sponsored event then you'll be split into teams of around 4-6 people.
 Each team will do the Build Phase and then hand off their accounts to another team.
 Then another team will do the Verify Phase.

 > *NOTE FOR TEAMS*:  If you are doing this exercise as a team and sharing an AWS account , each team member should take turns "driving."
-Some services such as GuardDuty and Macie apply to the whole account so only *one* team member should be controling that AWS service.
+Some services such as GuardDuty and Macie apply to the whole account so only *one* team member should control that AWS service.

 ## Assumptions and Prerequisites